ahmedo42/Stock-market-simulator/README.md

-Users can create an account , lookup stock quotes and buy/sell them. this was a part of CS50 Introduction to CS course.
+Users can create an account , lookup stock quotes and buy/sell them , this was Assignment 6 in the CS50 introduction to computer science course.